Coming up with an Italy itinerary is no easy task.

 10 Days in Italy itinerary

-I always say that if you are visiting a place for the first time, you should get the most popular attractions out of the way.
 Pick this Italy itinerary if it is your first time in the country.
-If you have 10 days, stick to it religiously and don’t add any more places to it – do so, and you’d end up seeing more, but from the train!
-If you have more than 10 days in Italy, you can add more destinations at the end (see my recommendations below).
+If you have just 10 days don’t add any more places to it.
+If you have more than 10 days in Italy, you can add more destinations at the end.

 For this itinerary, I recommend flying into Rome Fiumicino airport and flying out of Venice Marco Polo airport, which is well connected to the rest of Italy, Europe and the world via a series of direct and connecting flights.